Terra Datum: mapping the computational intensity of virtual production

 Project partners: Northumbria University, Advanced Media Production, Target 3D

-This collaboration is one of seven projects supported by the XR Network+ Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+This collaboration is one of seven projects supported by the Embedded R&D (round two) funding call, with grants of up to £60,000 awarded to researchers at UK universities to explore the transfer of knowledge between academia and industry in areas aligned with Virtual Production.
+The projects took place over a six month period, commencing from September 2024.

 Categories: Film, Research, Technology, TV